Splitting differential equations using Galois theory: Introduction

 Differential algebra and model theory have a long history of fruitful interaction, starting with the work of Robinson \cite{robinson1959concept}, where differentially closed fields were introduced.
 Both disciplines inform each other: the theory of differentially closed fields is a rich source of examples in model theory, and model theoretic techniques can provide useful tools for the study of algebraic differential equations.
 A reason for this is $\omega$-stability of the theory $\mathrm{DCF}_0$ of differentially closed fields of characteristic zero, which brings all the machinery of finite rank stability theory into the picture.

 This article is concerned with one such tool, the \emph{semi-minimal analysis}, and the development of Galois theoretic methods to control it, with an eye towards differential-algebraic applications.
-Recall that the semi-minimal analysis of a type $p \in S(A)$ is, roughly, a sequence of $A$-definable maps $p \xrightarrow{f_1} p_1 \xrightarrow{f_2} \cdots \xrightarrow{f_n} p_n$ such that $p_n$, along with each fiber of an $f_i$, is semi-minimal, meaning internal to some rank one type.
+Recall that a semi-minimal analysis of a type $p \in S(A)$ is a sequence of $A$-definable maps $p \xrightarrow{f_1} p_1 \xrightarrow{f_2} \cdots \xrightarrow{f_n} p_n$ such that $p_n$, along with each fiber of an $f_i$, is semi-minimal, meaning internal to some rank one type.
 That this can be done in $\mathrm{DCF}_0$ gives a powerful way to decompose algebraic differential equations.

 To make this analysis useful, we need to understand semi-minimal types.
 For algebraic differential equations, this is done via Zilber's dichotomy for $\mathrm{DCF}_0$: a semi-minimal type is either internal to a locally modular minimal type, and in particular has a rudimentary geometric structure, or is \emph{internal to the constants}.
-We will be interested in the second possibility, of which we now give a geometrical account.
+We are interested in the second possibility, of which we give a geometrical account.

-A finite dimensional type $p$, over some algebraically closed differential field $k$, is always interdefinable with the generic type of an algebraic vector field $(V,s)$.
+A finite dimensional type $p$, over some algebraically closed differential field $k$, is always interdefinable with the generic type of a twisted algebraic vector field $(V,s)$, meaning that $s$ is a morphism over $k$ that is a section of the twisted tangent bundle (or prolongation) $\tau V$.
+In the autonomous case, i.e. when the derivative on $k$ is trivial, the twisted tangent bundle $\tau V$ is the tangent bundle $TV$.
 Internality to the constants means that $(V,s)$ is, after possibly taking extensions to a differential field $k < L$, birationally equivalent to the trivial vector field $(\mathbb{A}^{\dim(V)}, 0)$.
-Equivalently, after a base change, there are $\dim(V)$ algebraically independent rational functions on $V$ that are constant for the induced derivation (but are not elements of $k$).
+We also have the close concept of almost internality: the twisted vector field in almost internal to the constants if, after a base change to some $k < K$, there are $\dim(V)$ rational functions on $V$, algebraically independent over $K$, that are constant for the induced derivation.
 These functions are called \emph{first integrals} in the literature.
 Note that if we only ask for the existence of one such first integral, we obtain the notion of \emph{non-orthogonality to the constants}.
 See \cite{moosa2022six} for more on this perspective.